martinrotter/rssguard/resources/docs/accounts.md

 ## Standard online feeds (RSS/RDF/ATOM)

 This account type lets RSS Guard function as a stand-alone RSS client.
 It saves feeds and their state to the database and does not sync it with any external servers or applications.
 This _can_ be useful if you wish to sync the entire RSS Guard database if you do not plan on using any of the available integrations.
-Be aware the database can grow to huge sizes and you will see increased network traffic as your sycing application will have to keep up with the manipulation of feeds within RSS Guard itself.
+Be aware the database can grow to huge sizes and you will see increased network traffic as your syncing application will have to keep up with the manipulation of feeds within RSS Guard itself.

 1. Go to **Accounts → Add New Account**.
 Select Standard online feeds (RSS/RDF/ATOM)
 2. You will be given the option to load a default set of feeds.
 If you select **Yes** the following folders and feeds will be created: